Fear of Aging

 Last year I made a personal decision.
 I changed my hair colour.
-Actually, I decided to stop using hair colouring and let my real self shine.
+Actually, I decided to stop using hair colouring and let my real self-shine.
 I’m in my late 30’s and most of my hair is as white as pure snow.
 I always loved my hair and sometimes a change of place is exactly what we need.

-The only reason I started to dye it back in the days was because people kept telling me to colour it, to the point where it was affecting my job prospects as I started my adult life.
+The only reason I started to dye it back in the days was that people kept telling me to colour it, to the point where it was affecting my job prospects as I started my adult life.

 My decision to change my personal style and stop colouring my hair and show the beautiful white underneath has made many people very uncomfortable for some reason.

 More than half of Canadian women colour their hair.
 That percentage is enormous if you think about it.
 Why do you colour your hair?
 Is it for you or for others?